Hi friend and Welcome!!

 If you need the 3 polar patterns, the 420 is your boy.
 Overall these mics are often overlooked in this price range, but really are a great solution for your home studio needs.
-They are durable and do well with so many different instrumetns, it’s hard to pass one up.
+They are durable and do well with so many different instruments, it’s hard to pass one up.
 The fact that they sound really even, yet still warm and smooth is an added bonus.
 Perhaps the icing on the cake is the 155dB sound pressure level.
 You just don’t find that often in other low budget to mid tier microphones.
-The 420 is an exception.
-4.8/5.

 Well that’s about it for today my friend!
 I hope you’ve enjoyed this article on the AKG P220 vs. P420.